 Master analytics, one course at a time.

-Practitioner-built courses in credit risk, fraud analytics, pricing, and loss forecasting — taught in R, Python, and Julia.
-Whether you are a new analyst, a seasoned data professional, or an entire team, QED Academy meets you where you are and takes you further.
+Practitioner-built courses across two tracks: enterprise risk analytics (credit, fraud, market, and operational risk, model governance, and AI risk) and the practical tools and automation that power analytics work (Excel VBA, R, Python, and more).
+Whether you are a new analyst, a seasoned data professional, or an entire team, QED Analytical meets you where you are and takes you further.

 Available Courses